angular-eslint/angular-eslint/README.md

 }
 ```

 We are setting the parser for `eslint-plugin-prettier` explicitly within our relevant override block so that it does not need to rely on inference.
-In this case we know it should always use its `angular` parser, because we are wiring it up to only run on angular HTML files within that override. (_it's assumed that all HTML files in the project are angular templates_)
+In this case we know it should always use its `angular` parser, because we are wiring it up to only run on angular HTML files within that override (_it's assumed that all HTML files in the project are angular templates_).

 <br>